vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ```
 Got 188 / 228 with accuracy 82.46

-The model seems to perform well on both training and testing set.
+The model seems to perform well on both the training and testing set.
 However, we still see some slight overfitting since the training accuracy is higher than the testing accuracy (Read more about over-fitting [here](https://towardsdatascience.com/overfitting-vs-underfitting-a-complete-example-d05dd7e19765)).
 We can still improve this model.
 However, since handling overfitting is not a focus of this tutorial, we will not go details into it.
 You can experiment with the method suggested here and see if you can improve the performance of our model.
-You can read about different way to handle overfitting [here](https://towardsdatascience.com/handling-overfitting-in-deep-learning-models-c760ee047c6e)
+You can read about a different way to handle overfitting [here](https://towardsdatascience.com/handling-overfitting-in-deep-learning-models-c760ee047c6e)

 ## e) Building the Activation Map For Visualization:

-We learnt earlier that the last layer of our network is Global Average Pooling layer.
-This last layer is useful for reducing the a tensor of trained weights from h x w x d to 1 x 1 x d.
+We learned earlier that the last layer of our network is the Global Average Pooling layer.
+This last layer is useful for reducing the tensor of trained weights from h x w x d to 1 x 1 x d.
 Then, we calculated the weighted sum from this 1 x 1 x d dimensional tensor and then fed into a softmax function to find the probabilities of the predicted class (Pneumonia or Normal).
-After getting the confirmed class from the model, we can map back this class to the weighted sum tensor to plot the the class activation map for visualization.
+After getting the confirmed class from the model, we can map back this class to the weighted sum tensor to plot the class activation map for visualization.

 In PyTorch, we can use the register_forward_hook module to obtain activation of the last convolutional layer as described above, we use the  register_forward_hook module.
 The code is as following:
  ```